-AMP will issue approximately \$97 million in tax-exempt Combined Hydroelectric Projects Revenue Bonds in July 2018.
-The Series 2018A Bonds are being issued by AMP to (i) repay draws on a line of credit made to provide interim financing for certain capital expenditures, costs and expenses relating to the Projects; (ii) fund a deposit to the Parity Common Reserve Account; and (iii) pay the costs of issuance of the Series 2018A Bonds.
-Pricing took place the week of July 11th with settlement taking place the last week of July 2018.
+AMP issued \$99,530,000 in tax-exempt Combined Hydroelectric Projects Revenue Bonds in July 2018.
+The Series 2018A Bonds were issued by AMP to (i) repay draws on a line of credit made to provide interim financing for certain capital expenditures, costs and expenses relating to the Projects; (ii) fund a deposit to the Parity Common Reserve Account; and (iii) pay the costs of issuance of the Series 2018A Bonds.

-The Company has evaluated subsequent events through July 19, 2018 as this was the date the interim consolidated financial statements were available to be issued.
+The Company has evaluated subsequent events through September 24, 2018 as this was the date the interim consolidated financial statements were available to be issued.